 Historische Kranten (in Dutch): the archives of Dutch national, regional, local, and colonial newspapers from the National Library of the Netherlands

-SAGE Research Methods Online on quantitative and qualitative research methods
+SAGE Research Methods Online (Sage Publications): quantitative and qualitative research methods